-The things you’ll need, the things you’ll want, and the things you simply can’t do without
+The things you’ll need, the things you’ll want, and the things you simply can’t do without.

 Over the years, I have put together several home studio setups for myself in different spaces and with different technologies.
-I began recording audio onto Super VHS from a mixing console with a range of synthesisers and microphones.
+Some of us began recording audio onto Super VHS from a mixing console with a range of synthesisers and microphones.
 The late ‘90s allowed computer audio recording to become a viable option for a home studio, even though you were lucky to get two inputs and a personal loan that made your HECS debt look like a casual investment.

 Read all the latest features, columns and more here.